Skip to main content

 Transport and Movement

-Bristol’s transport infrastructure is critical to creating cleaner and safer places.
+Bristol’s transport infrastructure is critical in creating better connected and safer places.
 Our future-focused strategy puts economic recovery and renewal at its heart.
-We are proactively responding to changes in travel patterns, addressing air quality and connecting all our businesses and citizens with efficient, accessible choices to navigate the city.
+We are proactively responding to changes in travel patterns, addressing air quality and connecting our residents to jobs, training and services with sustainable transport options.

 • TRANSPORT OBJECTIVES

-• Improve transport to meet increased demand from the growth in housing, jobs and regeneration
+• Improve the transport network to meet increased demand from the growth in housing, jobs and regeneration

-• Create an inclusive transport system that provides realistic transport options for everyone
+• Create an inclusive transport system that provides affordable and convenient transport options for everyone

 • Create healthy places that promote active transport, improve air quality and improve road safety

-• Make better use of our streets to enable more efficient journeys
+• Make better use of our streets to enable more efficient and sustainable journeys

-• Help make journeys more reliable by minimising the negative impact of congestion
+• Help make journeys more reliable and minimising the negative impacts of congestion

 Priorities

-Our transport and movement strategy aligns with our development priorities for Bristol.
-This means it will ensure we deliver future homes, jobs and quality places, alongside improved connectivity and protection for our green spaces.
+Our transport strategy aligns with our development priorities for Bristol.
+This means it will ensure we deliver homes, jobs and quality places, alongside improved connectivity and protection for our green spaces.

 Bristol Transport Strategy